LIAM-LIN/COMSM1401-DESK12/Report/05-Sprints and Project Management/sprints and project management.md

-#### 17/04/2021:  **Start Sprint!!**

-User story:
+**#### 17/04/2021: \**Start Sprint!!\****

+User needs and corresponding design implementation :

-Users want to be able to access web pages by typing the URL into their browser.   --Sprint??
+- Be able to access web pages by typing the URL into their browser.

-Users want to be able to enter their username and start the game by clicking the start button on the page.    --Sprint??
+- Be able to enter their username and start the game by clicking the start button on the page.

-Users see a pop-up picture of the waste and the four waste separation bins.     --Sprint??
+- See a pop-up picture of the waste and the four waste separation bins.

-User clicks on the correct bin, add points, click on the wrong bin, deduct points.    --Sprint??
+- Clicks on the correct bin, add points, click on the wrong bin, deduct points.

-When users click on the wrong bin, they can see the correct answer and the corresponding rule explanation.     --This is a future work.
+- When users click on the wrong bin, they can see the correct answer and the corresponding rule explanation.

-Users can see their own points.    --Sprint??
+- Users can see their own points.

-Users sort ten separate pop-ups of waste, then jump to the results page.     --Sprint??
+- Sort ten separate pop-ups of waste, then jump to the results page.

-Users can click submit to submit their scores.    --Sprint??
+- Users can click submit to submit their scores.

-Users click on the button and then ump to the leaderboard page.    --Sprint??
+- Users click on the button and then jump to the leaderboard page.

-**Sprint1:**
+- Website updates user's score with their highest one.

+***\*Front-end Development:\****

+A separate knowledge section has been implemented to allow users to learn about waste separation in writing outside of the game. -2021.3.2

 Determine the design of the web pages and draw out the data transfer relationships between them. - 2021.3.18

-Determine how the internal logic of the game is implemented, proposing a random folder with random numbers to implement random images.
-2021.3.23
+Determine how the internal logic of the game is implemented, proposing a random folder with random numbers to implement random images. -2021.3.23

-A separate knowledge section has been implemented to allow users to learn about waste separation in writing outside of the game.
-2021.3.2

-**Sprint2:**
-??backend development??

-**Sprint3:**
-??database??

-**Sprint4:**
+Started the whole angular project and building different components separately. -2021.4.17

+Implemented the RESTful API of create user result and test the communication across client and server. -2021.4.22

+Parse the JSON content and implement the data to ranking list structure. -2021.4.28

 We propose that our web page needs a home page on which the various components are mounted. - 2021.4.29

-####
+***\*Back-end Development:\****

+Developed server-side start program app.js,  and managed to connect mongodb. -2021.4.20

+Complete the Dockerfile and enable the project to be built and run through docker-compose. -2021.4.20

+Design the Mongoose Schema adapted to the front-end data structure and create the model file. -2021.4.21

+Developed RESTfulAPI to obtain data from the front end and save it to mongodb through express method to achieve persistence. -2021.4.22

+Developed the methods to get ranking list from mongodb and response as JSON content. -2021.4.27

+Modify the storage method.
+Make the best scores automatically saved under the same user name. -2021.5.4

+**####**